-We talked to Aaron Beashel of Simul a version control & collaboration tool for Microsoft Word that makes it easy for multiple people to collaborate on Word documents and here is what he said about it.
+Aaron Beashel of Simul tells us about a version control & collaboration tool for Microsoft Word that makes it easy for multiple people to collaborate.

 First of all, how are you and your family doing in these COVID-19 times?